jennttraan/Bellabeat-SMARTER/README.md

 ### Initial Pass Through

-Make sure there are no blank entries in the data by using filters.
+Make sure there are no blank entries in the data by using filters.<br>

    `Convert Id field to text data type as no numerical equations are needed for this field.
     Convert ActivityDate from Datetime to Date types as no times are given in the data.
     In the dailyActivity_merged.csv  file, there are many instances where TotalSteps is zero and SedentaryMinutes is 1440; the number of calories burned vary between users.
 This      is most likely due to the weight and height of the user.
 There are a few instances where the sedentary minutes is 1440 but the calories burned is 0.
     In the weightLogInfo_merged file, there are only two entries for the Fat field so this will not be used to draw insights.`

 Transform and Explore